 Note: Regardless of which system you choose, the time it takes to reach your ideal shade will vary according to factors such as body chemistry, bleaching history, age, and enamel composition.
 Compliance with recommended tray wear will be key.

 Bleaching can cause sensitivity for certain individuals.
-(Sensitivity feels like tingling or the sharp twang you get when you bite into ice cream or ice.)
+Do not worry, sensitivity in no way signifies any damage to the tooth.
+Bleaching opens up enamel pours to accomplish whitening.
+The open pores will increase sensations to air/wind and cold.
+Sensitivity feels like tingling or the sharp twang you get when you bite into ice cream.
 If you experience sensitivity, the twangs will be random, and sensitivity will come and go.
 There is no way to predict if you will experience sensitivity.
 If you do experience sensitivity, it may not occur until after the procedure, and it may last as briefly as a few hours or as long as 24 hours.
+If you notice any sensitivity that occurs while bleaching, feels more like burning, and does not come and go, it is almost certain too much bleach was added to the tray and the gums are burning.
+Again, do not be alarmed.
+Take the tray out and while the bleach from the gums and place less gel in the trays before placement.
+The gums may turn white from the gel (hydrogen peroxide).
+This burnt appearance lasts a few hours but then returns to normal color and feeling.

 * See Dietary Restrictions below.